asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

-While it may seem obvious that organizations should work to reduce and remove cross-team dependencies, I continue to see organizations align their development teams is such a way that requires a significant amount of dependencies and handoffs.
+While it may seem obvious that organizations should work to reduce and remove cross-team dependencies, I continue to see organizations align their development teams is such a way that creates a significant number of dependencies.
+Consequently, these dependencies create the need for a significant amount of handoffs.

 Agile teams should be vertical, cross-functional teams.
 These should be end-to-end teams, made up of all of the skills & roles required to deliver a feature from inception to use in production without external dependencies.
-This means software developers, front-end experts, product experts (or customer proxies), Quality Assurance engineers, database experts, DevOps, and UX experts all working together on the same cross-functional team.
+This means software developers, front-end experts, product experts, customer proxies, Quality Assurance engineers, database experts, DevOps, and UX experts all working together on the same cross-functional team.
 Contrary to some current Agile training that says UX should be outside of the teams, I believe this to be wrong.
 When roles get moved out of cross-functional teams, overhead and handoffs are introduced.
 This often results in agile teams operating in violation of agile principles and values.
-Now recognize that these are roles not necessarily individuals.
+Now recognize that these are roles and not necessarily individuals.
 Members of the team may play multiple roles for their team.

 ## The Horizontal Team Mistake